-A: You should request a letter of recommendation from your current supervisor.
+You should request a letter of recommendation from your current supervisor.
 If you are the founder or head of your respective institution, then it is suggested that you ask a board member or senior advisor to the organization to draft the letter on your behalf.
 If you are currently unemployed or between jobs, then it is suggested that you ask your previous supervisor.

 Other letters should be from professional or community associates or colleagues who can speak to your experience and the impact of your work.
 We will not accept letters of recommendation from family or friends and ask that each recommender state their relationship to the candidate.
+Letters from alumni of the VFP program are also not recommended.